-14.3.1 Problem Data Points
+14.2.1 Problem Data Points

-We are solving for the $\beta$ that minimizes $\sum_i (y_i - \mathbf{x}i^T \beta)^2$ , equivalently for the $\beta$ that produces the smallest value of $\sum_i e_i^2$ .
+We are solving for the β that minimizes $\sum_i (y_i - \mathbf{x}i^T \beta)^2$, equivalently for the β that produces the smallest value of $\sum_i e_i^2$.
 This means that residuals with large value can have a very strong influence on the outcome - we are squaring that large value.
 Generally, many residuals of medium size will have a smaller cost that one large residual and the rest tiny.
-In turn, some data points can have an excessive influence on the choice of $\beta$ .
+In turn, some data points can have an excessive influence on the choice of β .
 This creates a problem, because data points that are clearly wrong (sometimes called outliers) can also have the highest influence on the outcome of the regression.
-Compare Figure 14.5 and Figure 14.6 to see this effect for a simple case.
+Compare Figure 14.4 and Figure 14.5 to see this effect for a simple case.

 When we have only one explanatory variable, there's an easy method to spot problem data points.
-We produce a scatter plot and a regression line, and the difficulty is usually obvious.
-In particularly tricky cases, printing the plot and using a see-through ruler to draw a line by eye can help (if you use an opaque ruler, you may not see some errors).
-When there are more explanatory variables, we need more powerful visualization tools.
+One produces a scatter plot and a regression line, and the difficulty is usually obvious.
+In particularly tricky cases, printing the plot and using a perspex ruler to draw a line by eye can help.
+When there are more, we need more powerful visualization tools.

 There are two tools that are simple and effective.
 One method deletes the i'th point, computes the regression for the reduced data set, then compares the true value of $every\ other\ point$ to the predictions made by the dataset with the i'th point deleted.
-The score for the comparison is called Cook's distance.
-If a point has a large value of Cook's distance, then it has a strong influence on the regression and might well be an outlier.
-Typically, one computes Cook's distance for each point, and takes a closer look at any point with a large value.
+The score for the comparison is called \mathbf{Cook} 's $\mathbf{distance}$.
+If a point has a large value of \mathbf{Cook} 's distance, then it has a strong influence on the regression and might well be an outlier.
+Typically, one computes \mathbf{Cook} 's distance for each point, and takes a closer look at any point with a large value.
 This procedure is described in more detail in procedure 14.2